Zayd ibn Haritha al-Kalbi: Divorce from Zaynab

 The marriage lasted less than two years.

-According to the 9th-century historians Ibn Sa'd and al-Tabari, Muhammad paid a visit to Zayd's house.
-The hairskin curtain that served as Zayd's front door was blown aside, accidentally revealing Zaynab dressed only in her shift.
+A story rejected by Muslim scholars, was later proposed by the 9th-century historians Ibn Sa'd and al-Tabari, in which Muhammad paid a visit to Zayd's house: the hairskin curtain that served as Zayd's front door was blown aside, accidentally revealing Zaynab dressed only in her shift.
 Zaynab arose to dress herself, advising Muhammad that Zayd was not at home but he was welcome to visit.
 However, he did not enter.
 He exclaimed to himself, “Praise be to Allah, who turns hearts around!” and then departed.
 When Zayd came home, Zaynab told him what had happened.
 Zayd went to Muhammad, saying: "Prophet, I have heard about your visit.
 Perhaps you admire Zaynab, so I will divorce her."
 Muhammad replied, "No, fear Allah and keep your wife."

-After this there was conflict between the couple, and Zaynab shut Zayd out of the bedroom.
+After this, they report there having been a conflict between the couple, and Zaynab shut Zayd out of the bedroom.
 Zayd divorced Zaynab in December 626.

-However, this story has been rejected by most Muslim scholars mainly because of its lack of having any chain of narration and its complete absence from any authentic hadith.
-Some commentators have found it absurd that Muhammad would suddenly become aware of Zaynab's beauty one day after having known her all her life; if her beauty had been the reason for Muhammad to marry her, he would have married her himself in the first place rather than arranging her marriage to Zayd.
+The story has been rejected by most Muslim scholars mainly because of its lack of having any chain of narration and its complete absence from any authentic hadith.
+Some commentators have commented it being absurd that Muhammad would suddenly become aware of Zaynab's beauty one day after having known her all her life; if her beauty had been the reason for Muhammad to marry her, he would have married her himself in the first place rather than arranging her marriage to Zayd.